• Skip to primary navigation

 • October 2019: Major construction begins on Red-Purple Bypass with start of track foundation work

-• 2021: Red-Purple Bypass to be completed; CTA to begin reconstruction of North Main lines (Red and Purple Line track structure reconstruction between Belmont and Cornelia/Newport)
+• 2021 – 2024: CTA reconstruction of North Main lines (Red and Purple Line track structure reconstruction between Belmont and Cornelia/Newport)

 • End of 2024: North Main Line reconstruction to be completed.